malor/cpython-lldb/README.md

 $ sudo yum install python-debuginfo
 ```

-Other distros like Arch Linux do not provide debugging symbols in the package repos.
-In this case
+Other distros, like Arch Linux, do not provide debugging symbols in the package repos.
+In this case,
 you would need to build CPython from source.
 Please refer to official [CPython](https://devguide.python.org/setup/#compiling)
 or [distro](https://wiki.archlinux.org/index.php/Debug_-_Getting_Traces) docs for instructions.

+Alternatively, you can use official CPython [Docker images](https://hub.docker.com/_/python).

 Broken LLDB scripting
 ---------------------